EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 Double-clicking on a cell will take you to the `Raw Packets` page, highlighting the packet that updated the cell.

-Ticking the `Pause UI Updates` checkbox will stop updating the UI, so you can observe the states at that moment.
-(Parsing will still be running in the background, so that the timestamps showing up after unpause remains accurate)

 ## Disclaimer
 This program is not guaranteed to always succeed on sniffing.
 If you find the program not finding any packets for a while, try restarting the program.

 ## TODO
 * Raw stream logging
-* Selecting the port, starting/stopping the parsing in the GUI
 * Breakpoint on value read/write/change
 * Support for separate holding/input registers
 * Support for separate values on read/write operations